 Tinted windows can offer privacy and comfort, but they can also be dangerous when they violate Colorado’s window tinting laws.
 A driver can cause a serious car accident if they have improperly tinted windows that are too dark to ensure appropriate visibility.
 Colorado drivers must understand the state’s window tinting laws and abide by them at all times.

-Understanding Vehicle Window Tint
+Understanding Vehicle Window Tint in Colorado

 Tinting is the process of darkening a windowpane to prevent light from entering the vehicle.
 Tinting also makes it difficult for people to see inside of a vehicle.
 Tinting potentially offers several advantages beyond privacy, however.
 Properly applied window tint can reduce glare and improve visibility.
 However, it can also be dangerous, especially when driving at night.
 For example, a driver may fail to notice a pedestrian in the road if their windows are tinted too darkly.